Peninsula Link

 The road is an extension of the existing EastLink freeway that stretches from Seaford to Mount Martha on Victoria’s Mornington Peninsula.

 Engineers design freeways for efficiency and safety.
 Our role as architects was to offer pure urban design advice.
-We considered the human, plant and animal communities that the freeway passed through.
-We worked to respect their needs and to create an exciting experience for drivers, locals and visitors alike.
-We were the project’s conscience.
+We considered the human, plant, and animal communities along its path, striving to respect their needs while crafting a dynamic experience for drivers, locals, and visitors alike.
+In many ways, we served as the project’s conscience.

 Roads are part of communities so we considered the thousands of fences behind the road.
 How could Mornington Peninsula locals—the people and the wildlife—interact with the freeway?
 How could we reduce the noise of the traffic?